cactode/cactode.github.io/_posts/2018-01-01-vortexcannon.md

 title: Automatic Face Tracking Vortex Cannon
 subtitle: Kids these days...
 image: /img/projects/vortexcannon/thumbnail.jpg
-tags: [project]
+tags: [project, electrical, mechanical, software, long term]
 ---

 I made a vortex cannon when I was around 12.
 It was a trash bag taped to a cardboard box with a few rubber bands holding it taught.
 Shooting rings of air at my parents was a favorite hobby of mine until they eventually stomped it to pieces.
 I deserved it, but the legacy of that cardboard box deserves to be honored.

 A vortex cannon works by pushing a precise volume of air through a properly sized orfice.
 The faster you push the air, the faster the ring travels.
 How do you push a precise amount of air as fast as possible?
 A subwoofer!
 Or two.
 A subwoofer is electric, so you might as well automate the process.
 Ooo, and mount it on a gimbal.
 With cameras.

 ![](/img/projects/vortexcannon/1.png)

 This was all theory; if the math is off, the whole thing won't work.
 A few weeks were needed for me to research vortex formation theory; research papers from Microsoft proved to be particularly useful.
-But eventually, one CAD later, I had a design.
+But eventually (after some furtive CADing) I had a design.

 ![](/img/projects/vortexcannon/2.jpg)